open-optimization/open-optimization-common/CONTRIBUTING-licenses.md

 7. Don't clone the repository.
 Either:

-	#.
-Copy materials from the source repository, step by step, into an existing open-optimization repository when needed.
+	- Either: Copy materials from the source repository, step by step, into an existing open-optimization repository when needed.
 Document the source of the materials by include the URL https://github.com/open-optimization/source-gantzig-linear-programming-and-restrictions in LaTeX comments where appropriate and in the commit message.

-	#.
-Prepare an open-optimization version of the materials:

-		Create a new repository from [open-optimization-template](https://github.com/open-optimization/open-optimization-template), such as `open-optimization-gantzig-linear-programming-and-restrictions`.
+	- Or: Prepare an open-optimization version of the materials: Create a new repository from [open-optimization-template](https://github.com/open-optimization/open-optimization-template), such as `open-optimization-gantzig-linear-programming-and-restrictions`.
 Copy in materials from the source prepository, avoiding to copy generated files.
 Adjust file structure to project standards.
 Build, test, fix, repeat, release.

 #### Keeping track of the source and license status of materials from the web ####